SamuelPelletier/tuto-Git/tuto_git.md

 ## git commit

 Close and named the commit.
-When the commit is closed, git add command appends file in a new commit.
+When a commit is closed, git add command appends file in a new commit.

 ```
 git commit -m"my commit title"